Grant Application

 There are no formal requirements at this stage.
 Feel free to indicate the anticipated tasks and benefits of the project partner in section ‘3.
 Project Management’ in the application form.
 In case the application is successful, a contract will be established where tasks will be defined and assigned to the applicant and project partner.

-Does the funding need to be shared with the project partner?
+Does the payment under the subcontract need to be shared with the project partner?

 Can I propose applications using cultural heritage 3D assets outside of Europe?